openeuropa/oe_theme/README.md

 - All PHP development dependencies (Drupal core included) are required in [composer.json](composer.json)
 - All Node.js development dependencies are required in [package.json](package.json)
 - Project setup and installation can be easily handled thanks to the integration with the [Task Runner][4] project.
-- All system requirements are containerized using [Docker Composer][5]
+- All system requirements are containerized using [Docker Composer][5].
+- Every change to the code base will be automatically tested using [Drone][19].

 ### Project setup